-This year’s Future of Legal Education and Training Conference takes place on Wednesday 22 May 2019 at Kings Place, London.
-Following the success of last year’s event we have doubled the capacity of the day to 400.
+This year’s Future of Legal Education and Training Conference took place on Wednesday 22 May 2019 at Kings Place, London.
+We will be announcing a date for the 2020 Conference shortly.

-In attendance will be graduate recruitment and learning & development teams from leading UK and global law firms, legal academics from universities across the country and internationally, and lawyers and others with an interest in legal education and training.
+In attendance were graduate recruitment and learning & development teams from leading UK and global law firms, legal academics from universities across the country and internationally, and lawyers and others with an interest in legal education and training.
 You can view the full list of organisations attending here.

 Julie is director of education and training at the Solicitors Regulation Authority